 Some of these masterclasses and workshops might include a fee.
 Often, this will vary by the hosting organization; be it a nursing home, the Whitney Senior Center, the VA Health Care Center, or another area location.

 CMS invites two of our guest artist ensembles to perform family concerts while they are in town.
 The programs are designed for children and adults to enjoy together using “adult” repertoire chosen for their universal appeal and presented in smaller quantities, and include time for explanations and questions and answers.
-These are often held at the St. Cloud Public Library or St. Cloud Unitarian Universalist Fellowship.
+Family Concerts are held at the St. Cloud Public Library and sponsored by the Great River Regional Library.
 Admission to Family Concerts is free.

 Often, visiting groups perform these events earlier on the same day as the full-length evening concert.
 The concerts are designed to include explanations and a question and answer section suitable for smaller, more intimate audiences and learning opportunities for children and families.